 RECENTLY, the dirty tactics and dark secrets of Britain’s war in Ireland were revealed as the Ballymurphy families finally gained public acknowledgement that their loved ones—murdered by the Royal Parachute regiment in August 1971—were entirely innocent.
 Not content with killing unarmed mothers, fathers and clergymen, the British war machine launched a smear campaign against the victims and brandished them as terrorists in the media, whilst the government covered up the heinous crime for almost 50 years.

-Inspired by the Ballymurphy verdict, the families of those murdered by the same regiment in the Springhill Massacre have demanded that their own inquest, which was promised back in 2014, now takes place.
+Inspired by the Ballymurphy verdict, the families of those murdered by the 1st Battalion Kings Regiment in the Springhill Massacre have demanded that their own inquest, which was promised back in 2014, now takes place.

 Situated less than half a mile from Ballymurphy, Springhill and the Westrock estate witnessed the cold-blooded executions of five civilians—including three children—in July 1972.
 Known as ‘The Forgotten Massacre’ because of the lack of media attention afforded to it, the Springhill-Westrock killings took place just days into a ceasefire between the IRA and British Army.

 The truce had been in place to facilitate negotiations between the British Government and Irish Republican leadership.
 Some felt an IRA victory was imminent as Michael Carver—former Head of British Armed Forces—had reportedly suggested that Britain withdraw from Ireland and offer a 32-county plebiscite on re-unification.
 That scenario did not materialise; however, discussions were underway, and many people hoped that the talks would produce a satisfactory resolution to the conflict.